sdr-enthusiasts/gitbook-adsb-guide/setting-up-the-host-system/running-docker-install.md

 - Blacklist SDR drivers so the `SDR-Enthusiasts`' ADSB and ACARS containers can access the RTL-SDR dongles.
 Unload any preloaded drivers.
 - on `dhcpd` based systems, exclude Docker Container-based virtual ethernet interfaces from using DHCP

-After running this script, your system should be ready to use `docker` and `docker-compose`.
+After running this script, your system should be ready to use `docker` and `docker compose`.
 A sample `docker-compose.yml` has been included in the `docker-install` repository.

 ### How to run it?

 - Feel free to inspect the script [here](https://raw.githubusercontent.com/sdr-enthusiasts/docker-install/main/docker-install.sh)).
-You should really not blindly run other people's script - make sure you feel comfortable with what it does before executing it.
+You should really not blindly run other people's scripts - make sure you feel comfortable with what it does before executing it.
 - To use it, you can enter the following command:

 ```
 bash <(curl -s https://raw.githubusercontent.com/sdr-enthusiasts/docker-install/main/docker-install.sh)
 ```

 ### Troubleshooting

 This script is a work of love, and we don't currently provide support for alternative platforms or configurations.
 Feel free to reuse those parts of the script that fit your purpose, subject to the License grant provided with the script.
 If you need help or find a bug, please raise an issue on [Github](https://github.com/sdr-enthusiasts/docker-install/issues).
 If you have improvements that you'd like to contribute, please submit a PR.

 ### Errors and how to deal with them

 - ISSUE: The script fails with the message below:

 ```
 E: Repository 'http://raspbian.raspberrypi.org/raspbian buster InRelease' changed its 'Suite' value from 'stable' to 'oldstable'
 E: Repository 'http://archive.raspberrypi.org/debian buster InRelease' changed its 'Suite' value from 'testing' to 'oldstable'
 ```

 - SOLUTION: First run `sudo apt-get update --allow-releaseinfo-change && sudo apt-get upgrade -y` and then run the install script again.